Terms of service

 You must not reproduce any part of thefriend.org or the material or transmit it to or store it in any other website or disseminate any part of the material in any other form, unless we have indicated that you may do so.

 We may be prepared to allow you to distribute or reproduce other parts of thefriend.org or the material in certain circumstances.
-Please email our production editor at email@example.com if you wish to apply for permission to do so.
+Please email our production and office manager at firstname.lastname@example.org if you wish to apply for permission to do so.

 3. Disclaimer of liability